An equation is quadratic if and only if it can be written in the following form:

 \[ x^2 = 4 \]

-Now take the square root of both sides:
+Now we take the square root of both sides:

 \[ x = \pm \sqrt{4} = \pm 2 \]